NCP Team

 Myla Vicenti Carpio has also published on historical memory, urban/nonreservation experience, and sterilization of American Indian women and has presented her research in the U.S. and abroad.
 Her research areas include Indigenous history, urban issues, gender and sexuality, decolonization and food sovereignty.

 wgreyeyesWendy S. Greyeyes, Ph.D.
 (Diné) is an Associate Professor of Native American Studies at the University of New Mexico.
 Tódích’íinii nishłí, tódích’íinii báshshíshchíín, tł’ízíłani dashicheii, tó’ahání dashinálí.
 Tódínéeshzhee’ déé’ naashá.
-She is a current Nits’áá dóó ídahwiil’aah “We Are Learning From You” Fellows Program at Diné College, funded by the Mellon Foundation.
+Dr. Greyeyes is a former Nits’áá dóó ídahwiil’aah “We Are Learning From You” Fellows Program at Diné College, funded by the Mellon Foundation.
 Dr. Greyeyes formerly worked for the Arizona Governor as a Tribal Liaison for the Arizona Teacher Excellence Program and Homeland Security, a Grassroots Manager for the Indian Self Reliance Initiative in Arizona, a Statistician/Demographer for the Department of Diné Education, a Program Analyst/Chief Implementation Officer for the Bureau of Indian Education, and a research consultant with the Department of Diné Education.
-She currently is the chair for the New Mexico Indian Education Advisory Council (IEAC), former President of the Diné Studies Conference, Inc., former President of the American Indian Studies Association (AISA), and faculty advisor for the Kiva Club.
+She currently is the former chair for the New Mexico Indian Education Advisory Council (IEAC), former President of the Diné Studies Conference, Inc., former President of the American Indian Studies Association (AISA), and faculty advisor for the Kiva Club.
 Dr. Greyeyes received her M.A. and Ph.D. in Sociology from the University of Chicago and B.A. in Native American Studies from Stanford University.
 Her research is focused on political sociology, organizational analysis, Indigenous education, tribal sovereignty, and Nation Building.
 Recent publications include her book titled A History of Navajo Education: Disentangling our Sovereign Body (2022) and The Yazzie Case: Building a Public Education System for Our Indigenous Future (2023), edited by Wendy S. Greyeyes, Lloyd L. Lee and Glenabah Michelle Martinez.

 llloydnewheadshotLloyd L. Lee, Ph.D. is an enrolled citizen of the Navajo Nation.
 He is Kiyaa’1anii (Towering House people), born for T[’11sch77 (Red Cheeks people).
 His maternal grandfather’s clan is !sh88h7 (Salt clan), and his paternal grandfather’s clan is T1b22h1 (Water’s Edge people).